temporalio/documentation/docs/content/what-is-a-temporal-cluster.md

 ---
-id: what-is-the-temporal-server
+id: what-is-a-temporal-cluster
-title: What is the Temporal Server?
+title: What is a Temporal Cluster?
-description: The Temporal Server is a scalable multi-tenant entity made up of individually scalable services, that is capable of handling millions to billions of Workflows Executions concurrently.
+description: A Temporal Cluster is the Temporal Server paired with persistence.
 ---

 import CenteredImage from "../components/CenteredImage.js" import RelatedReadList from '../components/RelatedReadList.js'

-The Temporal Server is a highly scalable multi-tenant system that is capable of tracking the state of millions to billions of Workflows Executions concurrently.

-An instance of the Temporal Server is called a Cluster.
+A Temporal Cluster is the Temporal Server paired with persistence.

-A Temporal Cluster consists of several services (Frontend, Matching, History, and Worker) and a database.
+The Temporal Server consists of four services:

+- Frontend gateway
+- Matching (queuing) subsystem
+- History (state management) subsystem
+- Worker service

 <CenteredImage
-imagePath="/diagrams/temporal-server-cluster.svg"
+imagePath="/diagrams/temporal-cluster.svg"
 imageSize="75"
-title="The Temporal Server (Cluster)"
+title="A Temporal Cluster (Server + persistence)"
 />

-The services can run independently or be grouped together into shared processes on one or more physical or virtual machines.
+The Temporal Server services can run independently or be grouped together into shared processes on one or more physical or virtual machines.
 For live (production) environments we recommend that each service runs independently, as each one has different scaling requirements, and troubleshooting becomes easier.
 The History, Matching, and Worker services can scale horizontally within a Cluster.
 A Temporal Cluster can scale in what is called [Multi-Cluster Replication](#).